SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 ### Setting Menu

-Under Setting, you can turn the Remote Cursor on or off.
+Under the Setting menu, you can turn the remote cursor on or off, change languages, and pull up the Administrator Screen.
+The Administrator Screen is accessible only to the Administrator.
+For information on the Administrator Screen, please refer to [User Permissions and Administrator Screen](#UserPermissionsandAdministratorScreen)

 <img src="image/SettingMenu.png" alt="Settingメニュー展開時" width="415" />
 *Menu when Setting is Selected*